-Dr Rubio Reyes received her PhD in Microbiology and Genetics from Massey University, New Zealand, under the supervision of Professor Bernd Rehm.
+Dr Rubio Reyes received her PhD in Microbiology and Genetics from Massey University, under the supervision of Professor Bernd Rehm.
 In her PhD she studied the production and use of bacterially-derived polyester beads as a vaccine delivery system for Mycobacterium tuberculosis antigens and immune modulators.
 Her research demonstrated the potential of beads displaying the antigen Rv1626 to protect mice in an experimental model of tuberculosis infection.
-Posteriorly she worked as a Research Scientist at a small start-up company developing mastitis diagnostic tests.
+Later she worked as a research scientist at a small start-up company developing mastitis diagnostic tests.

 Dr Rubio Reyes is a Postdoctoral Research Fellow in the Hermans Laboratory.